Rep. Lee Sees New Push for DEFIANCE Act, AI Standards Work

-Rep. Laurel Lee, R-Fla., who was a member of the House Task Force on AI in the last Congress, said today expects to reintroduce the bipartisan Disrupt Explicit Forged Images and Non-Consensual Edits Act of 2024 (DEFIANCE Act) with Rep. Alexandria Ocasio-Cortez, D-N.Y.
+Rep. Laurel Lee, R-Fla., who was a member of the House Task Force on AI in the last Congress, said today she expects to reintroduce the bipartisan Disrupt Explicit Forged Images and Non-Consensual Edits Act (DEFIANCE Act) with Rep. Alexandria Ocasio-Cortez, D-N.Y.

 Rep. Lee co-sponsored the DEFIANCE Act last year, which Rep. Ocasio-Cortez introduced to allow victims of non-consensual, sexually explicit deepfakes to sue people who knowingly create and possess them.